 Oral Conscious Sedation

-Oral conscious sedation doesn’t start working as quickly as nitrous oxide, but it helps most patients achieve a deeper level of tranquility.
+Oral conscious sedation doesn’t start working as quickly as laughing gas, but it helps most patients achieve a deeper level of tranquility.
 These medications don’t usually lead to complete unconsciousness.
 Most patients are able to answer any questions put to them by the dentist, but they’ll have no memory of the procedure when it’s over.
 If you elect oral conscious sedation, you’ll need a ride home afterward.